 1) The Bay of Islands You’re spoilt for choice when it comes to dolphin tourism operators in New Zealand, and the Bay of Islands is no exception.
 You go out on a ferry, sail around a bit until you find dolphins, and hope they’re attracted to your bow wave.
 2) Goat Island Goat Island is a haven for snorkelers, with its clear water and abundance of beautiful, colourful fish.
 For most people, wading into the shallow surf and having all these vibrant aquatic creatures swimming around your ankles is a wonderful experience, which is why so many people flock to Goat Island each year.
 3. Auckland You can get a ferry that’ll take you to see the dolphins out in the Hauraki Gulf straight from downtown Auckland.
 4. The west coast of the North Island Off the west coast of the North Island is the only place in the world you’ll find the critically endangered Maui’s dolphin, the smallest dolphin in the world.
 5. The Marlborough Sounds The Marlborough Sounds are at the top of the South Island and are beautiful to cruise around even without the dolphins.
-6. Kaikoura As we travel down the South Island we reach Kaikoura, a town famous for its whale watching. almost 3 years ago
+6. Kaikoura As we travel down the South Island we reach Kaikoura, a town famous for its whale watching. about 3 years ago